 Suppose you have an O2 (oxygen) analyser in the exhaust stream of a furnace, it is crucial for you that it gives accurate readings as the entire combustion process is hinged on it.
 That makes the O2 analyser a safety critical item.
 A Virtual Analyser takes inputs from other process analysers and data points like air flow analyser, power consumption of the air blower, damper position, fuel flow AND the O2 analyser to “predict” the actual O2.
 After a one time calibration, the software of the Virtual Analyser can “learn” to distinguish between drift, span or calibration error.

-The Virtual Analyser uses a Patented Statistical Hybrid model which can accurately predict the actual analyser reading and inform you if the health of the actual analyser is good or requires calibration.
-Just like any other Machine Learning device using Artificial Intelligence, the Virtual Analyser improves in accuracy as it gathers more & more data and it is not uncommon to have an accuracy of upto 98%, all the time.
+Virtual Analysers use machine learning models which can accurately predict the actual analyser reading and inform you if the health of the actual analyser is good or requires calibration.
+Just like any other Machine Learning device using Artificial Intelligence, the Virtual Analysers improves in accuracy as it gathers more & more data and it is not uncommon to have an accuracy of upto 98%, all the time.
 This predictive engine is US EPA Certified for use in continuous emissions monitoring, also known as PEMS (Predictive Emissions Monitoring).

 It makes perfect logical sense when you reach a conclusion based on the inputs of 4 or 5 independent parameters instead of just one.